To try the thousands of add-ons available here, download Mozilla Firefox, a fast, free way to surf the Web!Close

 • Show Properties - shows a popup with the tab title and tab group for the active tile (see Properties Popups section).

-These commands can be invoked from the Tile menu on the main menu bar or app menu, or from the Tile Tabs button menu on the toolbar, or from the context menus after right-clicking on a tab or a tile's contents.
+These commands can be invoked from the Tile menu on the main menu bar, or from the Tile Tabs button menu on the toolbar, or from the context menus after right-clicking on a tab or a tile's contents.

 The Assign Tab command assigns a different tab to be displayed in the active tile.
 If the chosen tab is already tiled in another tile (possibly in another layout), then the existing tab in the active tile and the chosen tab are interchanged.

 The Untile Tab command automatically closes the assigned tab if it was a blank tab created by New Layout and has not been used (still either blank or showing the homepage).
 There is an option to also automatically close tabs created by Open Layout.

 The Expand Tile command can be used repeatedly on the same tile to alternately expand the tile horizontally and vertically - and when the tile is already fully expanded to reinstate the original layout and tile dimensions.